Symplectic Rigidity of Fibers in Cotangent Bundles of Open Riemann Surfaces: Preparations for the proof of

 Most foundational results in the theory of closed pseudoholomorphic curves in symplectic manifolds have been generalized to the punctured setting.
 We briefly mention some of these. \begin{itemize} \item The usual notion of energy when discussing punctured pseudoholomorphic curves is called the ``Hofer energy" (see \cite{hoferweinstein} and \cite[Sec.\ 1]{wendlsft}).
 The Hofer energy depends on the cylindrical structure of the ambient manifold.
 However, when the target manifold has no positive ends (as is always the case in this paper), the Hofer energy is controlled by the (ordinary) symplectic area \cite[Appendix]{cote}.

-\item It can be shown that finite energy curves in symplectic manifolds with (non-degenerate, Morse-Bott) cylindrical ends are automatically asymptotically cylindrical (see \cite[Thm.\ 9.6]{wendlsft}).
+\item It can be shown that finite energy curves in symplectic manifolds with (non-degenerate, Morse--Bott) cylindrical ends are automatically asymptotically cylindrical (see \cite[Thm.\ 9.6]{wendlsft}).
 In fact, there are explicit formulas describing the asymptotic behavior of such curves (see \cite{hwz1, hwz4, siefring-asymptotic, siefring} as well as \cite[Sec.\ 3.2]{wendlintersection}) which play an important role in the theory.

 \item The generalization of Gromov's compactness to the punctured setting is the so-called \emph{SFT compactness theorem} \cite{sftcompactness, cmsftcompactness}.
-If $(W,\o, J)$ is simultaneously a symplectic and almost-complex manifold with a negative (non-degenerate, Morse-Bott) end, and if $\o$ tames $J$ (see \cite[Def.\ 1.7]{wendlintersection}), then this theorem implies that a sequence of punctured curves with uniformly bounded symplectic area converges to a so-called \emph{pseudoholomorphic building} (a building is, roughly speaking, a finite collection of curves which satisfy various compatibility conditions \cite[Sec.\ 7-9]{sftcompactness}).
+If $(W,\o, J)$ is simultaneously a symplectic and almost-complex manifold with a negative (non-degenerate, Morse--Bott) end, and if $\o$ tames $J$ (see \cite[Def.\ 1.7]{wendlintersection}), then this theorem implies that a sequence of punctured curves with uniformly bounded symplectic area converges to a so-called \emph{pseudoholomorphic building} (a building is, roughly speaking, a finite collection of curves which satisfy various compatibility conditions \cite[Sec.\ 7-9]{sftcompactness}).

 \item The functional-analytic setup for constructing moduli spaces of punctured pseudoholomorphic curves is described in \cite[Sec.\ 3.2]{wendlautomatic}.
 As usual, there is a notion of a curve being \emph{regular} or \emph{transversally cut out}, which essentially means that the nonlinear Cauchy-Riemann operator $\ov{\d}_J$, viewed as a section of an appropriate infinite dimensional vector bundle, intersects the zero section transversally at this curve.
 Since the details of the setup will not be relevant in this paper, we do not discuss them further here.